New Zealand Study Abroad Program at Massey University

 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.

-Once abroad, our students are in the capable hands of our New Zealand staff, including Resident Director Amy Rutherford.
-Click here to read more about Amy.
+Once abroad, our students are in the capable hands of our New Zealand staff, including Resident Director Sian Munro.
+Click here to read more about Sian.

 Communications Internships at Massey University